If You Buy One Thing from Aldi, This Should Be It

 I heard about Aldi in snippets for years before I ever made my way there: It’s owned by the same people as Trader Joe’s (which is almost the case, but not quite), it’s filled with brands you’ve never heard of (mostly private label, similar to Trader Joes’), and if you’re going to buy anything there, this one particular item has to be it.

 If you go to Aldi, buy the chocolate.
 Under multiple in-house brands, you’ll find everything from 80 percent dark chocolate bars to specialty items under the Choceur label filled with almonds, rum raisin, and a surprisingly delicious white chocolate.

-Come holiday baking season, it's nice to have these high-quality chocolates as an affordable option, but I find myself snacking on them before they ever make it into an intended pan of brownies.
+Come holiday baking season, which will be here before you know it, it’s nice to have these high-quality chocolates as an affordable option, but I find myself snacking on them before they ever make it into an intended pan of brownies.

 Are you a fan of Aldi chocolate?
 Or is there one special thing you go to Aldi to buy?